 Results: The parameters mentioned above were increased the patient's plasma with addition of cholesterol substrate.
 The addition of antibiotics to the patient's plasma caused a decrease in all the parameters while addition of rutile increased their levels.

-Conclusion: An actinide dependent shadow biosphere of archaea and viroids is described in chronic renal failure- chronic glomerulonephritis contributing to its pathogenesis.
+Conclusions: An actinide dependent shadow biosphere of archaea and viroids is described in interstitial lung disease, chronic bronchitis emphysema, bronchial asthma contributing to their pathogenesis.

-Key words: Archaea; Viroids; Actinide; Cholesterol; Chronic renal failure
+Key words: Archaea; Viroids; Interstitial lung